10/16

 Repeat 4 times.

-This lowers cortisol, centers awareness, and gives your brain space to choose rather than react.
+This can lower stress and give your brain a clearer moment to choose rather than react.

 “Instead Of” Cards